Cemetery Superintendent: Roland Hallee

 In 1943, the State of Maine Legislature established a Board of Trustees to be in charge of the administration of the cemetery.Although this system worked well for many years, the long-term management required more time and resources than volunteer trustees could reasonably manage; therefore, in early 2013, the legislature acted on a bill to disband the trustee system and allow the City to takeover this function.

 This site is not only beautiful, but historic in the way it tells our City’s history.
-I would encourage a walk through the cemetery this summer or fall…I’m sure you will be pleasantly surprised at the sites and history you find.
+I would encourage a walk through the cemetery this summer or fall…I’m sure you will be pleasantly surprised at history you find.